Menu

 Note: Any other I.D. card NOT included in the above list shall NOT be accepted.
 Alumni, association, membership, and health I.D.s, including ATM cards, shall NOT be accepted.

-6. Certification that the applicant has no pending administrative and/or criminal case before any court/authorized body and has never been found guilty/convicted of any administrative offense and/or crime, using the prescribed CSC SPEL Form 1, April 2012; and
+6. Certification executed by the applicant that he/she has no pending administrative and/or criminal case before any court/authorized body, and that he/she has never been found guilty/convicted of any administrative offense and/or crime, using the prescribed CSC SPEL Form 1, April 2012; and

 7. If filing of the application is through a representative: